 This process of soaking in carbon disulfide creates sodium cellulose xanthate.
 Cellulose xanthate is immersed in sodium hydroxide again to create a syrup-like liquid that is passed through a spinneret.
 This process generates modal fibers that are immersed in sulfuric acid, stretched, and developed into yarns.

 After the manufacturers acquire the yarn, they wash, bleach, rinse and dry it.
-They then load the yarn onto spools, subject it to treatments and then knit or weave it into the useful fabric.
+They then load the yarn onto spools, subject it to treatments, and knit or weave it into the useful fabric.
 This produces and forms the modal fabric used to make clothes.
 Clothing companies can then acquire the end fabric product to create modal clothing.

 Brands and textile manufacturers also select modal fabric as an alternative to cotton or silk.
 Compared to viscose rayon, the process of acquiring this bio-based textile requires fewer chemicals.
 This fabric is also biodegradable, making it an eco-friendly option for clothing.